-Road Racers, Loaded Tourers, Recumbents, Hardtails, Dualies, Hybrids, Cross Bikes, Sport Tourers, Commuters, Cruisers, Comfort Bikes, Tandems.
+Road Racers, Loaded Tourers, Recumbents, Hardtails, Dual suspension, Hybrids, Cross Bikes, Sport Touring, Commuters, Cruisers, Comfort Bikes, Tandems.
+WOW!!!
+A lot of different styles BUT they are all bicycles that need pedaling (:

 These are just the more common bicycle types available today.
-There are also folders, singlespeeds, freeriders, downhillers, jumping bikes, track machines, travel bikes and more.
+There are also folding bikes, single speeds, freeride, downhillers, jumping bikes, track bikes, gravel bikes and more.

 With such a dizzying array to choose from, it’s a small miracle any new buyer wondering how to buy a bicycle leaves a shop with the right model.
 Sadly, it’s common for people to buy the wrong bike, such as getting a model built for abusive off-road use, when the MTB will be ridden primarily on pavement.